-Each Music Theory and Aural Skills course (Music Theory I-V, Aural Skills I-IV, and Contemporary Musicianship) may be taken a maximum of three times (one initial unsuccessful attempt followed by two retakes).
-Withdrawal past the initial 5-day Drop/Add period counts as an attempt.
-Unsuccessful completion of any course within the three-attempt limit will require the student to seek admission to an alternative degree program outside the Hayes School of Music.
+Successful completion of Music Theory I-II, Form and Analysis, Aural Skills I-IV, and Contemporary Musicianship is defined as earning a grade of C- or higher.
+These courses may be taken a maximum of three times (one initial unsuccessful attempt followed by two retakes).
+Withdrawal past the initial 5-day Drop/Add period counts as an unsuccessful attempt.
+Students with three unsuccessful attempts will be required to seek admission to a degree program outside the Hayes School of Music.